axonivy/product.ivyteam.io/README.md

 Run `./dev.sh` to start the website in docker

-... and later `docker-compose down` to stop the containers.
+... and later `docker compose down` to stop the containers.

 ## Execute tests